What is Process Mining?

 Process mining on its own is a great way to understand the flows and performance of your business process, however, we've integrated it into the wider BusinessOptix platform.
 This means that you can:

 - convert your filtered process mining model to a BPMN compliant process model.
 Along with the activities and gateways discovered we also add performance metrics and role definitions when they are available;

 - transform your business process to a possible future state and apply a staffing/resource scenario to understand whether it will be beneficial to your business;

 Getting Started with Process Mining

 - Process mining capabilities need to be enabled in your library.
 Contact your account manager or customer support for more information.

 - Gather data from your main business systems.
 The data can either used the XES (Xtensible Event Stream) standard or comma-separated values (CSV).

 - Import the data into your BusinessOptix library.
-For CSV see this article and for XES see this one.
+For CSV see this article.

 - Explore the process metrics model created.
 This